-At its July 15th meeting, the Town Council approved the formation of the RESJ Committee and appointed Vice-Mayor Ackerman and Councilmember Hellman as the Council representatives to the RESJ.
+On July 15, 2020 the Town Council approved the formation of the RESJ Committee and appointed Vice-Mayor Ackerman and Councilmember Hellman as the Council representatives to the RESJ.
 On September 2, 2020, the Town Council formally formed the Committee by resolution, and appointed 11 members plus two youth members.

 Message from Vice-Mayor Ackerman and Councilmember Hellman